Wishmater/svelte-drizzle-trpc-test/README.md

 The UI can be built with html / tailwind alone, but it's often useful to have higher level components, especially since we dont have designers.

 #### [ShadCN](https://www.shadcn-svelte.com/)
+If using Svelte 5, make sure to use https://next.shadcn-svelte.com instead.

 #### [Flowbite](https://flowbite-svelte.com/)